Blog

 But despite my high expectations, I often find myself feeling bored during the nearly three hours that each game takes to finish.
 It has nothing to do with the quality of the games themselves.
 Rather, it’s the commercials between the action, which seem to take up more time than the actual games.
 What’s worse is that the majority of commercials are for products I don’t care about.

-One commercial that did catch my attention this year, though, was for the new Chicken Cantina Menu at Taco Bell.
+One commercial that did catch my attention this year, though, was for the new Cantina Chicken Menu at Taco Bell.
 As a recent college graduate, I have fond memories of Taco Bell as a late-night fast-food destination.
 And although the food was far from high-quality grub, it fit my budget and satisfied my cravings.

-This new campaign that aired during the NBA Finals seemed to specifically target people like me, as the new menu was branded as “not just late night.”
+This new campaign that aired during the NBA Finals seemed to specifically target people like me, as the new menu was branded as “not just for late night.”
 And the items looked nothing like the food that I remembered – the Cantina Chicken Burrito, for example, appeared to be teeming with fresh vegetables.

 Although I know fast-food places are notorious for misrepresenting their food, I’m embarrassed to admit that this commercial had me craving Taco Bell well before midnight.
 Maybe if the chain was truly using higher-quality ingredients, it would be worth giving it a try.

-So does the new Chicken Cantina Menu really live up to the hype of its advertisements?
+So does the new Cantina Chicken Menu really live up to the hype of its advertisements?
 I compared the pictures from Taco Bell’s ad to the actual products to find out.

-Here’s how the Chicken Cantina Burrito was represented in the commercial:
+Here’s how the Cantina Chicken Burrito was represented in the commercial:

 Looks pretty good, right?
 It appears to even have some fresh vegetables in there!
 The commercial asks, “See that purple cabbage?”
 In the ad, yes, but I didn’t see any in real life: